cxa/UIMenuItem-CXAImageSupport/README.md

 ## Limitation

 `UIMenuItem+CXAImageSupport` uses `UIMenuItem`'s title to map related image since there is no any other clue of `UIMenuItem` I can find to connect to `UILabel`.
+You can't set different images for the same title.

 ## Creator